 GAMBLERS Medical problems The most common co-occurring health conditions of CalGETS clients are hypertension, diabetes, and obesity.
-Smoking Among CalGETS outpatient clients, 24% currently smoke.
-This percentage is down from last year, but is more than twice the state average.
-Alcohol Use Binge drinking in the past month was reported by 24% of CalGETS clients.
+Smoking Among CalGETS outpatient clients, 25% currently smoke.
+This percentage is more than twice the state average.
+Alcohol Use Binge drinking in the past month was reported by 25% of CalGETS clients.
 (Binge drinking is defined as greater than five drinks in a single occasion for men, and for women, greater than four drinks.)
-In comparison, 16% of adult Californians reported binge drinking according to the Centers for Disease Control and Prevention (CDC).
-Cannabis According to the National Survey on Drug Use and Health (NSDUH), 19% of California adults reported cannabis use within the past year.
-Among CalGETS outpatient clients, 21% used cannabis in the past year.
-State of Health According to the CDC, 18% of adults in California reported their health as "fair or poor" in 2018.
-In comparison, about 32% of gamblers across the treatment network reported their health as "fair or poor."
-Health Insurance About 80% of all CalGETS clients reported having health insurance, but less is known about their costs to maintain insurance, including premiums and deductibles.
-Access to Healthcare At least 70% of CalGETS clients reported they currently have a physician they can access for primary care needs.
-Depression 18% of CalGETS clients scored in the moderately severe to severe depression range as measured by the Patient Health Questionnaire (PHQ-9), compared to 17% of adult Californians reporting any depression diagnosis (CDC).
+In comparison, 24% of adult Californians reported binge drinking in the past month (National Survey on Drug Use and Health [NSDUH]).
+Cannabis According to the National Survey on Drug Use and Health (NSDUH), 15% of the adult population of California reported using cannabis within the past month.
+Among CalGETS outpatient clients, 21% used cannabis.
+State of Health According to the Centers for Disease Control (CDC), 15% of adults in California reported their health as "fair or poor" in 2020.
+In comparison, about 31% of gamblers across the treatment network reported their health as "fair or poor."
+Health About 81% of all CalGETS clients reported having health insurance, but less is known about their costs to maintain insurance, including premiums and deductibles.
+Access to Healthcare At least 73% of CalGETS clients reported they currently have a physician they can access for primary care needs.
+Depression Of CalGETS outpatient clients, 22% scored in the moderately severe to severe depression range measured by the PHQ-9 compared to 7% of adult Californians reporting (NSDUH) a past year major depressive episode.
+Anxiety Based on their scores on the GAD-2 anxiety screening instrument, 46% of outpatient clients appear to have Generalized Anxiety Disorder.
+ADHD Based on the ASRS screening instrument for attention-deficit hyperactivity disorders (ADHD), it appears that 33% of outpatient clients may have ADHD.